 Benefits After Separation

-A legally separated spouse is eligible to maintain their military identification card and all benefits, except that military retirement and Survivor Benefit Plan eligibility is determined at the time that a decree of legal separation is issued.
-However, in a divorce, most spouses (depending on the length of the marriage) will no longer be able to keep an identification card and will lose most benefits.
+A legally separated spouse may be eligible to maintain certain military benefits, such as Tri-care.
+Other benefits, such as the spouse’s interest in the service member’s military retirement, terminate at the time that a decree of legal separation is issued.
+In a divorce, most spouses (depending on the length of the marriage) will no longer be able to keep an identification card and will lose most benefits.